quantaosun/QSAR-COVID-19/README.md

 # QSAR fro COVID-19
 Around 60% of the notebook coding, especially the key method of calculating molecular descriptors are borrowed from https://github.com/dataprofessor as claimed inside the notebooks.

 Around 40% of the notebook is written from scratch, especially the local version.
+In case you need reference, the following maybe considered

+The paper describing how to calculate molecular descriptors https://peerj.com/articles/2322/

+chembl database https://www.ebi.ac.uk/chembl/ from where we obtain the public data.

+sk-learn https://scikit-learn.org/stable/ to build the regression model.

 # Pre-conditions: Jupyter notebook
 Windows, Mac or Linux either is fine as long as you have a Jupyter notebook installed.
+For people have never used Jupyter Notebooks, here is a great article you can read to get started https://link.springer.com/protocol/10.1007/978-1-0716-0150-1_3.

 # Download and use it